Józef Pluta: Manhunt and death

-By the time of the second massacre, Pluta was already identified as the prime suspect in the Pąchy murders and was sought as a fugitive by the militsiya.
+By the time of the second massacre, Pluta was already identified as the prime suspect in the Pąchy murders and was sought as a fugitive by the Milicja.
 Due to his dangerous nature and apparent bloodlust, people across the region were panicked and afraid that he might attack them next, resulting in numerous erroneous sightings of the killer being reported to the authorities.
 Pluta's location was not conclusively established until October 29, when he was spotted near the village of Karna by three farmers.
 Upon confirming that it was him, a large of group of officers were dispatched to the region to apprehend him.

-Subsequently, what led to Pluta's death has been the subject of debate - according to the official version, he found himself cornered in a small yard, but before he could be arrested, he climbed a tree and attempted to hang himself with a belt, but the branch broke due to his weight and caused him to fall down.
+Subsequently, what led to Pluta's death has been the subject of debate – according to the official version, he found himself cornered in a small yard, but before he could be arrested, he climbed a tree and attempted to hang himself with a belt, but the branch broke due to his weight and caused him to fall down.
 The resulting fall then caused a fracture so severe that his skull was crushed, killing him instantly.
-However, there have been speculations that he had been instead shot dead by militsiya operatives, who then staged a fake suicide.
+However, there have been speculations that he had been instead shot dead by Milicja operatives, who then staged a fake suicide.
 Another theory suggested that Pluta was solely responsible for one murder and that the other murders had been pinned on him by the Gorzów Wielkopolski Prosecutor's Office, but these claims have never been substantiated.